-Device we get simplificantly the weak and a set of the set of the set of the Perhaps most significantly though, each option would have negative effects upon the Scheduled Monument.
+Perhaps most significantly though, each option would have negative effects upon the Scheduled Monument.
 Options A and B provide a greater amount of landscape buffering though, and so ought to generate a less prominent effect compared to Option C. Overall, Options A and B are predicted to have negative effects, whilst Option C performs slightly worse and could perhaps give rise to significant negative effects.
-Biodiversity Each option seeks to retain areas of importance to wildlife, such as the and Dingle.
-There are pockets of green infrastructure throughout each Geodversity concept that should also help to retain important wildlife features such Coourcienty as ponds, trees and hedgreows.
+Biodiversity and Geodversity Each option seeks to retain areas of importance to wildlife, such as the Dingle.
+There are pockets of green infrastructure throughout each concept that should also help to retain important wildlife features such as ponds, trees and hedgreows.
 There are also BAP grasslands and wetlands to the east of the masterplan area.
-Option C is most likely to have negative effects in this respect as it involves more housing development in this area with fewer areas of green infrastructure.
-The effects are broadly similar for each option (i.e. minor negatives), but Option C is flagged as potentially generating more notable negatives effects. effects.
+Option C is most likely to have negative effecfts in this respect as it involves more housing development in this area with fewer areas of green infrastructure.
+The effects are broadly similar for each option (i.e. minor negatives), but Option C is flagged as potentially generating more notable negative effects.
 It is also noted that the delivery of a country park and green infrastructure links could potentially help to secure net gains in biodiversity, but there is some uncertainty at this stage.
-Climate Change All three options would involve green infrastructure corridors which and resource could help to contribute towards climate change resilience. use With regards to climate change mitigation, each approach would encourage walking and cycling, but could also lead to increased car trips.
+Climate Change and resource use All three options would involve green infrastructure corridors which could help to contribute towards climate change resilience.
+With regards to climate change mitigation, each approach would encourage walking and cycling, but could also lead to increased car trips.
 Minor negative effects are recorded, but these are not substantially different for any of the concept options.
-L 1